 Our brands have launched new cancellation policies for certain sailings booked during certain time periods to permit our guests to cancel cruises which were not part of our temporary suspension of voyages up to 15 days prior to embarkation and receive a refund in the form of a credit to be applied toward a future cruise.
-These programs are currently in place for cruises booked through specific time periods specified by brand, and for cruises scheduled to embark through October 31, 2021.
+These programs were in place for cruises booked through specific time periods specified by brand, and for cruises scheduled to embark through October 31, 2021.
 Certain cruises booked for certain periods, will be permitted a 60-day cancellation window for refunds.
 The future cruise credits issued under these programs are valid for any sailing through December 31, 2022, and we may extend the length of time these future cruise credits may be redeemed.
 The use of such credits may prevent us from garnering certain future cash collections as staterooms booked by guests with such credits will not be available for sale, resulting in less cash collected from bookings to new guests.
 We may incur incremental commission expense for the use of these future cruise credits.
-In addition, to provide more flexibility to our guests, we have also extended our modified final payment schedule for all voyages on Regent Seven Seas Cruises through September 30, 2021, on Oceania Cruises through October 31, 2022, which now requires payment 60 days prior to embarkation versus the standard 120 days.
+In addition, to provide more flexibility to our guests, we have also extended our modified final payment schedule for all voyages on Regent Seven Seas Cruises through September 30, 2021, on Oceania Cruises through October 31, 2021 and for specified future voyages, and for the majority of voyages on Norwegian Cruise Line through April 30, 2022, which now requires payment 60 days prior to embarkation versus the standard 120 days.
 Our brands currently expect to provide cash refunds for cash bookings for future sailings we may cancel.